pedronatanaelfs/vote-rap/SETUP_NOTES.md

 ## Running from Different Locations

-If you need to run notebooks from a different location, you may need to update the paths.
+If you need to run scripts from a different location, you may need to update the paths.
 The current structure assumes:
 - Repository root: `vote-rap/`
 - Data directory: `vote-rap/data/`
-- Notebooks: `vote-rap/notebooks/`
+- Scripts: `vote-rap/scripts/`

 ## Additional Data Requirements

-Some feature engineering notebooks may reference additional data files that aren't included in this repository (e.g., raw API responses, intermediate processing files).
+Some feature engineering scripts may reference additional data files that aren't included in this repository (e.g., raw API responses, intermediate processing files).
 In such cases:
 1. Use the pre-computed feature files already in `data/`
 2. Or refer to the original research repository for complete data acquisition scripts